jacksund/simmate/src/simmate/database/third_parties/README.md

 Overview
 ========

+_**WARNING:**_ This data is NOT from the Simmate team.
+These providers are independent groups, and you should cite them appropriately.
+All data from these providers remain under their source's terms and conditions.

 This module downloads data from third-parties and stores it to your local database.

 Currently, we support the following providers: